 Learning agenda development and implementation includes frequent internal and external stakeholder engagement.
-As described throughout this toolkit, the Evaluation Officer (EO) and related staff can use engagement opportunities to educate and encourage stakeholders to build and use evidence.
+As described throughout this guide, the Evaluation Officer (EO) and related staff can use engagement opportunities to educate stakeholders and encourage them to build and use evidence.

 Engage stakeholders in evidence planning and building to help achieve an agency's mission.